-6.10.1 Assessment Boards are required to consider valid reasons for poor performance.
-Applications for circumstances to be considered must be submitted in accordance with 6J - Exceptional Circumstances including extensions: Policy and Procedure.
-Consideration of the applications will take place at a Circumstance Board, details of which are contained in 6K - Assessment Boards: Policy and Procedure.
-The Assessment Board decides what action is taken in light of the findings of the Circumstance Board in line with Section 13 - Standard Assessment Regulations.
+6.10.1 Programme Boards are required to consider valid reasons for poor performance.
+Applications for circumstances to be considered must be submitted in accordance with 6J - Exceptional Circumstances: Policy and Procedure.
+Consideration of the applications will take place at a Circumstance Board, details of which are contained in 6K - Assessment Boards: Policy.
+The Programme Board decides what action is taken in light of the findings of the Circumstance Board in line with Section 13 - Standard Assessment Regulations.